rubyworks/indexer/DOTRUBY.md

     suite: SpecWorks

-### Company / Organization
+### Organization

-The `company` (or `organization`?) specifies the name of the company or orgnaization which which this package is assocciated.
+The `organization` specifies the name of the company, club or other type of organization to which this package is assocciated.

-    company: Spec, Inc.
+    organization: Spec, Inc.

 ### Copyright